neub/wr-nic/doc/wr-nic.md

 DIO core utilization
 --------------------

 The DIO core, according to its architecture already shown, it allows to read input data of each of the 5 channel with precise time-tag information provided by the WRPTP core.
 It is also possible to program output at a precise time or we could just generate an output signals immediately.
 In addition, it is also possible to configure different boards elements as terminator resistors or reference voltage Level using the DAC.
-All this elements could be controlled independently for each of the 5 channels.
+All these elements could be controlled independently for each of the 5 channels.
 More information about the different board configuration elements is available at: <http://www.ohwr.org/projects/fmc-dio-5chttla>
 Note that dio channels time base work wth 8 ns accuracy for inputs time-tagging.
 Outputs need to be generated align on 8 ns time-slices but their time-stamps values have subnanosecond accuracy thanks to the White-Rabbit timing properties.

 In order to use input/output channels as previously described, the following actions are required:

 * Standard GPIO output generation is selected by default.
-In order to use monostable output (time-programmed or immediate), each channel should be properly configured written to the `dio_out_mode register`.
+In order to use monostable output (time-programmed or immediate), each channel should be properly configured to the `dio_out_mode register`.
 A value of 1 indicates that channel will be used for programmable output, otherwise (0 by default), channel will use the values assigned by the GPIO logic block.

 * Time-programmable pulse generation: Generate a programmed input at any time at channel X (X between 0 and 4 identifies the requested channel).
 For this purpose you need to perform the following actions:
 	* Set the required time.
 This means to provide the 40 bits for the time value and the number of cycles (28 bits).
 This 		requires to write the registers `dio_trigX_seconds, dio_trighX_seconds` (high part of the time value) and `dio_cyc0_cyc`.
-	* Checking if the the board is ready for accepting new triggers.
+	* Checking if the board is ready for accepting new triggers.
 This can be done by reading a `1` found at each bit of `dio_trig_rdy` register.
-The EIC bits 9 to 5 have associated interrupts (active means system is ready to accept new trigger values (but please check you have properly configure EIC interrupt mask).
+The EIC bits 9 to 5 have associated interrupts (active means system is ready to accept new trigger values but please check you have properly configured EIC interrupt mask).
 Both methods are possible to check the status.
 Nevertheless note that the non-ready periods are very shorts (13 cycles of a 62.5 MHz clock, 208 ns) so systems is almost always ready for new trigger values.
 	* Arming the trigger.
-You need to write a `1` a the corresponding bit of the `dio_latch_time_chX` bit field.
+You need to write a `1` at the corresponding bit of the `dio_latch_time_chX` bit field.
 	After these operations, an output with the programmed tick-length will be presented on the desired channel at the requested time.
 It is not necessary to do software reset to the register.

-* Immediate pulse generation: A immediate pulse is generated a the output of each of the card channels just by writing a corresponding `1` at the bit field dio_pulse_imm_X when output mode is set to programmable outputs.
+* Immediate pulse generation: An immediate pulse is generated at the output of each of the card channels just by writing a corresponding `1` at the bit field dio_pulse_imm_X when output mode is set to programmable outputs.
 No reset is required.

 * Variable pulse length: both output modes, time-programmable as well as immediate allows to configure the output length.
 By writing the value of the registers dio_progX_pulse_length the width of the output pulse could be controlled.
-The register use the 28 low significant bits and allow a time duration equal to register_value x 8 ns.
+The register uses the 28 low significant bits and allow a time duration equal to register_value x 8 ns.

 * Input time-tagging: for each of the 5 inputs, if a `1` is detected at this channel, a precise time information is stored on logic FIFOs including the 40 bits time counters and 28 bits more for the cycles (fifo depth is 256 each one).
 Currently this information is collected even for pins configured in output mode, GPIO, immediate or time-programmable configurations but it is straightforward to change this at the HDL code.
 For accessing this information you need to read `dio_tsfX_tag_seconds` (32 low bits), `dio_tsfX_tag_secondsh` (high bits), `dio_tsfX_tag_cycles`.
 Each time the time tag of any channel is stored, the `fifo not empty` flag generates an interruption to the PC.
 In the next section we will describe these mechanisms.